-- To continue the spirit and intent of the restrictions as set forth in a "Declaration of Restrictions" executed by Jesse L. Adams and Hertha S. Adams, his wife, in February 1957, revised on January 1, 1987, and filed with revisions with Anne Arundel County in January 1999, for the protection of property values and the convenience of the residents.
+- To continue the spirit and intent of the restrictions as set forth in a "Declaration of Restrictions" executed by Jesse L. Adams and Hertha S. Adams, his wife, in February 1957, amended and approved on November 13, 2006, for the protection of property values and the convenience of the residents.

 To achieve its objectives, this Association may receive and own real and personal property, enter into leases and contractual agreements, and employ individuals and organizations.

 - The qualifications for membership shall be as follows: